Alejandro Loayza Grisi, Bolivia, drama, film festivals, Jose Calcina, Luisa Quispe, movies, reviews, Santos Choque, Sundance Film Festival, Utama

 Virginio gruffly says in response to Clever’s suggestion to move to the city: “We’re fine!”
 Clever replies: “But there [in the city], you could be so much better.”
 When Clever mentions that Clever’s father thinks it’s a good idea for Virginio and Clever to move to the city, Virginio snaps back: “Your father has no say in this matter!”

 More than once, Virginio calls Clever a “brat” or “spoiled.”
-He thinks Virginio is a pampered city boy, so he demands that Virginio help him with the llama herding and other ranch duties.
+Virginio thinks Clever is a pampered city boy, so he demands that Clever help him with the llama herding and other ranch duties.
 Clever reluctantly follows Virginio’s orders.
 Virginio and Clever argue around the dining table, and Clever usually says some version of “I don’t understand you, Grandpa!”
 When Virginio gets too insulting toward Clever for Sisa’s comfort, she tells Virginio to stop being so harsh to Clever.

 Because of the drought, Sisa has to walk a longer distance than usual to get water.
 The closest place where she and other people in the area go is a small stream in a desert area.
 “Utama” has multiple scenes of Virginio, Sisa and Clever doing everyday, mundane tasks.
 Clever has not said how long he plans to stay, but Virginio is convinced that Clever’s father is using Clever as a messenger to try to persuade Virginio and Sisa to move to the city.